Leo4j/Invoke-SessionHunter/README.md

 Invoke-SessionHunter -ConnectionErrors
 ```

-### Timeout for the initial network scan
+### Timeout for the initial network scan (default: 100ms)

 ```
-Invoke-SessionHunter -Timeout 100
+Invoke-SessionHunter -Timeout 50
 ```

 ### Do not run a port scan to enumerate for alive hosts before trying to retrieve sessions